How we score mattresses and beds

 - Retailer guarantee.
 Derived from the published trial period, manufacturer warranty term, and return policy of the retailer that lists the product.
 The score is the average of three equally-weighted sub-scores: trial length (5/5 at 100+ nights, 4/5 at 60-99, 3/5 at 30-59, 2/5 at 14-29, 1/5 below 14); warranty term (5/5 at 10+ years, 4/5 at 5-9, 3/5 at 2-4, 2/5 at 1 year, 1/5 below); and return cover (free comfort exchange scores highest, free returns next, paid collection mid-band, no returns lowest).
 The evidence panel lists the exact policy terms used.

 - Customer sentiment.
-The raw mean star rating across every active verified-purchase review for the product, on the retailer’s native 1-to-5 scale, rounded to one decimal place.
+The raw mean star rating across every active owner review for the product, on the retailer’s native 1-to-5 scale, rounded to one decimal place.
 Requires at least twenty reviews; below that threshold the category is marked not scored and excluded from the composite.
 This category is deliberately separate from any keyword-driven category so the headline signal of “what buyers actually rated this product overall” sits alongside the more granular keyword-based categories.

 The 0 to 5 scoring scale